-Like most whitetail addicts, our family enjoys scouting for and seeing mature whitetail bucks.
-More than that, we prepare all year just to have an opportunity to harvest a whitetail with a respectable set of antlers.
-Because of our desire to harvest something with bone on its noggin, we’re in the habit of saying “just a doe” after the successful harvest of a whitetail whose sex isn’t of the male gender.
+Like most whitetail addicts, our family enjoys scouting for, seeing and hunting mature whitetail bucks.
+Therefore, we prepare all year just to have an opportunity to harvest a whitetail with a respectable set of antlers.
+Because of our desire to harvest something with bone on its noggin, we’re in the habit of saying, “it’s just a doe” after the successful harvest of a whitetail whose sex isn’t of the male gender.

 So, after my son harvested a doe last weekend, “just a doe” was on the tip of my tongue when suddenly it occurred to me — it’s not “just a doe.”

 With the whitetail rut in full swing, every bowhunter hopes this time of year will offer him or her the opportunity to harvest a mature whitetail buck.
 Even my kids have the same hopes and dreams.
 Invariably, after they have rubbed the sleep from their eyes I am met with the first question of the day, “Dad, did we get any trail camera pictures last night?”